-Auto accidents are the leading cause of unintentional injury death in the U.S., causing over 34,000 fatalities in 2012.
-This is tragically almost 4 people every hour that lose their life in a traffic accident.
-It is an unfortunate fact that many people die each year due to careless and reckless driving, leaving the victims’ families to grieve for their loss and try to understand why these types of tragedies happen.
-Rosenfeld Injury Lawyers help families who have lost a loved one in automobile accidents in Chicago and across Illinois.
-You are welcome to speak to our Chicago auto accident attorneys without any cost or obligation about your legal options under Illinois wrongful death law.Many Illinois Auto Fatalities Are Preventable
+Auto crashes are the leading cause of unintentional accidental injury deaths in the United States that resulted in more than 34,000 fatalities in 2012.
+This tragic statistic represents four people losing their lives in a traffic accident on average every hour year round.
+It is an unfortunate fact that many people die each year due to careless and reckless driving, leaving the victims’ families to grieve for their loss while attempting to understand why these types of tragedies happen.
+Rosenfeld Injury Lawyers help families who have lost a loved one in an automobile accident in Chicago and across Illinois.
+We encourage you to speak to our Chicago auto accident attorneys without any cost or obligation about your legal options under Illinois wrongful death law.

 - Reckless driving.
 Speeding, driving erratically, ignoring traffic controls and even road rage can all lead to unnecessary and completely preventable auto accident deaths.

-By filing an auto accident lawsuit, the family of the victim can defend their right to compensation for their loss by substantiating their claim in court.
-Lawsuits are generally filed by immediate family, either parents of a child, spouses or children of the deceased.Auto Insurance May Not Cover All Costs in A Fatal Crash
+By filing an auto accident lawsuit, the family of the deceased victim can defend their right to compensation for their loss by substantiating their claim in court.
+Lawsuits are generally filed by the immediate family, either parents of a child or spouses and children of the deceased.

 Losing a family member in a preventable accident is traumatic and can leave a family emotionally and financially devastated.
-It is important that you understand your right to pursue compensation for your loss and have an experienced attorney team on your side.
+It is important that you understand your right to pursue monetary compensation for your loss and have an experienced attorney team on your side.

 For further information about fatal car accidents in Chicago, Illinois review the material below: